 Graduate Students

-- 1. Viral Video Report and Discussion Research, write a report, and lead a discussion (include examples) with the class on viral videos. - 2.
-Plagiarism Video Create a short video about plagiarism.
+- 1. Viral Video Report and Discussion Research, write a report and lead a discussion (include examples) with the class on viral videos. - 2.
+Video As a group, create a video generating awareness on the topic of mental illness.